wildscamp/docker-vsftpd/README.md

     connections.
 Setting an IP address is recommended, as the container's DNS resolution may not be identical to the Docker host's.
-- **Note:** If this parameter is not specified, FTP communication may fail. vsftpd will automatically advertise the internal Docker IP of the interface on which the connection was received, which is usually unreachable from the client host.
+- **Note:** This parameter is **required** for proper FTP operation since only passive mode is supported. vsftpd will automatically advertise the internal
+    Docker IP of the interface on which the connection was received, which is usually unreachable from the client host.